newrelic/centurion/README.md

 specified more than once and will append to the configuration.
 However, there can only be one `command`; the last one will take priority.

+You can also assign lambdas to environment variables.
+The lambda function will be invoked by Centurion with `server_hostname` as its only argument.
+This is useful to assign a sticky identity for each of the containers in the deploy.

 You can cause your container to be started with a specific DNS server IP address (the equivalent of `docker run --dns 172.17.42.1 ...`) like this:
 ```ruby